SNaou/SNaou/README.md

 👨‍💻 Passionate creative UX Designer | Intuitive Interfaces | Creative Collaboration

 Hey there!
 I'm a passionate creatove UX designer with a knack for creating intuitive, beautifull and user-friendly interfaces that take the user experience to the next level.
-With a fusion of design andtech skills, I bring a unique perspective to my work, blending creativity with business-savvy intuition.
+With a fusion of design andtech insight, I bring a unique perspective to my work, blending creativity with business-savvy intuition.

 💡 UX Expertise:
 User research, wireframing, prototyping, and creating user personas and flows are my secret weapons.
 I love to use tools like Figma and embrace the Scrum methodology fully to collaborate seamlessly with diverse teams and transform designs into interactive experiences.